 - Monitor temperature of chicken roasting on charcoal grill for 1 hour

-- During all tests, walk away from base until receiver loses connection, then walk back toward base and check for reconnection
+- During all tests, walk away from base until receiver loses connection (up to 1,000 feet), then walk back toward base and check for reconnection

 - Walk behind walls, up and down stairs, and in areas with low cell and Wi-Fi service, checking connection

 - Test temperature accuracy at 130, 180, and 212 degrees Fahrenheit